 Rob Robinson is a child development specialist who lives and works in California.
-Janet Rieger was the director of children's ministries for the South Pacific Division while working on this project.
-A specialist in early childhood education, Janet spends much of her time teaching others how to work with children.
+Janet Rieger was the director of children's ministries for the South Pacific Division.
+A specialist in early childhood education, Janet is now retired.

 Special thanks to . . .